varadhodiyil/document-manager/README.md

 4. `$ make migrate` to create the tables.

-5. `$ make start` to start the development server on port 8001.
+5. `$ make run` to start the development server on port 8001.
 6. Navigate to the client/document-manager.
 7. `$ npm install` to install the dependencies.
 8. `$ ng s` to start the [Angular](https://angular.io/) development server.